pablodecm/phd_thesis/src/104_chapter_4.md

 or supervisor looking at past observations, thus explaining the name of these family of techniques.

-From an statistical standpoint, the input observations and target values from the learning set can be viewed as random variables sampled from an joint probability distribution
+From a statistical standpoint, the input observations and target values from the learning set can be viewed as random variables sampled from a joint probability distribution
 $p(\boldsymbol{x}, \boldsymbol{y})$, which is typically unknown.
-The family of supervised learning tasks also includes *regression*, which amounts construct a $f(\boldsymbol{x})$ that can to predict a numerical target output $\boldsymbol{y}$, and *structured output* tasks where the output vector $\boldsymbol{y}$ is a vector or a complex data structure where its elements are tightly interrelated.
-As will be reviewed in [Section @sec:ml_hep], most analysis problems amenable by machine learning  in high-energy physics experiments are framed as classification and regression tasks, while the use of structured of structured output task is instead not quite extensive.
+The family of supervised learning tasks also includes *regression*, which amounts to construct a $f(\boldsymbol{x})$ that can to predict a numerical target output $\boldsymbol{y}$, and *structured output* tasks where the output vector $\boldsymbol{y}$ is a vector or a complex data structure where its elements are tightly interrelated.
+As will be reviewed in [Section @sec:ml_hep], most analysis problems amenable by machine learning  in high-energy physics experiments are framed as classification and regression tasks, while the use of structured output task is instead not quite extensive.
 The reconstruction of the set and properties of physical objects in an event directly from the detector readout could be framed as a structured output task, if it